utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/Double Jeopardy/Pyckup line/README.md

            3702 RETURN_VALUE
 ```

-And finally, we decrypt and print the message containing the flag
+Update the cipher text stored in the decryptor and finalize the decryption
 ```python
 print(d.update(msg) + d.finalize())
 ```

 ---

-And after all that hard tedious work, we can run the complete [solve.py](./solve.py) script and reveal the flag:
+And last but not least, we can run the [script](./solve.py) script and reveal the flag:

 ```python
 b'look it could have been the jvm,right? or would that have been easier or harder?'
 ```

-Neat, it worked!
-By knowing the seed that was fed to random, we're able to reproduce that exact same random bytes and therefore the same decryption key and iv.